rlugojr/gulpsetup/readme.md

-# Gulp setup
+# Gulpsetup

-This is my [Gulp](http://gulpjs.com) setup i've been using lately.

-Browsersync reloads on all file changes
+A simple structured [Gulp](http://gulpjs.com) setup to get things started.

 ## Some tools used